Subspace Aggregation Query and Index Generation for Multidimensional Resource Space Model: ADDING INDEXING NODES TO CONNECT COORDINATES

-\textbf{(1) Details for Adding Intersection Links} For a coordinate $c_i$ at dimension $X_i$, a weight vector $w_i =<l_i/L_i, |c_i|>$ is composed, where $l_i$ is the level of $c_i$ at the coordinate tree of $X_i$, $L_i$ is the maximum level of the coordinate tree of dimension $X_i$ and $|c_i|$ is the number of resources under $c_{is}$.
+For a coordinate $c_i$ at dimension $X_i$, a weight vector $w_i =<l_i/L_i, |c_i|>$ is composed, where $l_i$ is the level of $c_i$ at the coordinate tree of $X_i$, $L_i$ is the maximum level of the coordinate tree of dimension $X_i$ and $|c_i|$ is the number of resources under $c_{is}$.
 Then, a Mahalanobis distance $d(c_i, c_j)$ between two coordinates $c_i$ at dimension $X_i$ and $c_j$ at dimension $X_j$ is calculated based on the weight vectors $w_i$ and $w_j$ of the two coordinates as follows:

 where $\left(w_i-w_j\right)^T$ is the transpose of the difference between two weight vectors $w_i$ and $w_j$, $S^{-1}$ is the inversion of the correlation matrix of the vector elements of $w_i$.